Fundamental Group and Euler Characteristic of Permutation Products and Fat Diagonals: Bounded Multiplicity Configurations: Constructions and Examples

 for the configuration spaces of ordered (resp. unordered) pairwise distinct points of $X$. \end{itemize}

 Note that $B^d(X,n)$ is not a functorial construction since the constant map $X\lrar X$, $x\mapsto *$, doesn't induce a self-morphism of $B^d(X,n)$.
-On the other hand the fat diagonal $B_d(X,n)$ is not only functorial but is an invariant of homotopy type.
+On the other hand the fat diagonal $B_d(X,n)$ is functorial and an invariant of homotopy type.